- Registration with the appropriate professional/regulatory body (NMC, GPhC, PSNI or HCPC)

 - The ability to study at academic Level 6 or Level 7

-- At least 2 years' post-registration clinical experience (pharmacists)
+- Pharmacists: At least two years' post-registration clinical experience in the UK

-- At least 3 years' post-registration clinical experience (nurses and AHPs)
+- Allied Health Professionals (excluding Paramedics) At least three years' post-registration clinical experience in the UK

 - Support from the sponsoring organisation confirming service need and access to appropriate supervised practice, and a prescribing budget to meet the costs of prescriptions on completion of training

-- A named designated medical practitioner who will facilitate, supervise and support the student during their clinical placement
+- A named practice supervisor (nurses and midwives) / designated medical practitioner (allied health professionals and pharmacists) who will facilitate, supervise and support the student during their clinical placement

-- AHP and nurse applicants must have a Disclosure and Barring Service check no more than three years old.
+- Nurse applicants must have a Disclosure and Barring Service check no more than three years old.

 Months of entry

-Nine study days at the university cover communication and diagnostic skills, the legal, policy, professional and ethical aspects of prescribing, pharmacology, and patient assessment and monitoring.
-The emphasis on each skill or aspect of non-medical prescribing is tailored to meet the needs of the different professions that we cater for.
-Students also spend 90 hours shadowing prescribers in clinical practice working in their chosen specialist area.
-Students on the clinically enhanced version of the programme also spend 20 hours of clinical skills practice.
+This course is delivered by distance learning, but you'll also spend nine days at the university, covering issues including communication and diagnostic skills, patient assessment, and the legal and ethical aspects of prescribing.
+The emphasis on each skill or aspect of non-medical prescribing is tailored to meet the needs of the different professions we cater for.

 Qualification, course duration and attendance options